vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

    * - \-\-env SOLUTIONEXTERNALPORT=--solutionexternalport--
      - This is the external port that you can use when making an external connection to your TML solution

-       for external data ingestion.
-You will need this port in the `REST <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3b-i-rest-api-client>`_, and `gRPC <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3c-i-grpc-api-client>`_ clients.

-       Note: if SOLUTIONEXTERNALPORT=-1, TSS will choose a free port randomly.
+       for external data ingestion.  if SOLUTIONEXTERNALPORT=-1, TSS selects a free port randomly.

-       This external port is used by `Viper binary <https://tml.readthedocs.io/en/latest/usage.html>`_: Viper will be listening on this port

-       for a connection as shown here: :ref:`Your Solution TML Binaries`

-       In the TMUX window **Viper-produce**: :ref:`Your Solution TMUX Windows`
    * - --justcontainer--
      - Your solution container name.